Recipe Overview

 For photo purposes, the cuts are a little deeper than they need to be.
 Shallow scoring is what you’re looking for, just cutting through the tough red skin.
 Try not to cut into the juicy arils.

-You’ll want to place the cut pomegranate upside down (cut side down) in a bowl of cold water and leave it there for about 10 minutes
+Soaking helps to loosen the arils.
+Place the cut pomegranate upside down, cut side down, in a bowl of cold water and leave it there for about 10 minutes

-Remove the pomegranate from the bowl of water, leaving the water in the bowl.
+Remove the pomegranate from the bowl of water.
 Pry open the cut edges of the pomegranate, exposing the arils. and begin to separate the arils (seeds) with your fingers.
 Do this under the water in the bowl to avoid making a mess.

 Step 9: Use them!

 You can snack on pomegranate seeds right from the bowl or enjoy them in the fun recipes listed below.
-We also love them in nature’s cereal!
 Each pomegranate will yield approximately one cup of arils.

 How to Cut a Pomegranate – Mess Free Method!